Anxiety and Family Constellations

 Understanding the Hidden Family Dynamics Behind Anxiety

-Family Constellation Therapy offers a different way of understanding anxiety—one that looks beyond symptoms alone and explores the deeper relational and generational dynamics that may be contributing to emotional distress.
+Family Constellation Therapy offers another way of understanding anxiety—one that looks beyond symptoms alone and explores how trauma, nervous system conditioning, emotional environments, and unresolved family experiences may contribute to emotional distress.

 From this perspective, anxiety is not viewed simply as an individual problem to eliminate, but sometimes as an expression of deeper systemic tension, unresolved trauma, exclusion, loss, or interrupted connection.